-Welcome to the Google Maps API for Business!
+Welcome to the Google Maps API for Work!

-Your Google Maps API for Business provides the following benefits:
+Your Google Maps API for Work provides the following benefits:

-- Application usage reports, channel reports, and Analytics for Maps API for Business.
+- Application usage reports, channel reports, and Analytics for Google Maps API for Work.
 All are documented in the Quota and Reporting page.

 - More waypoints in the Directions service.

 - Business-level support and service level agreement.

 You must include your client ID in all API requests.
 Your client ID identifies you as a Google Maps API for Work customer and enables support and purchased quota for your application.
 Requests made without a client ID are not eligible for Google Maps API for Work benefits.

 If you're switching from the free API services to a Maps API for Work